MehranGhamaty/PointProcesses/README.md

 This is a python package to explore point processes, specifically online learning of temporal point process.
-This is built using TensorFlow for its automatic differentiation, along with typing to catch bugs.
+This is built using TensorFlow for its automatic differentiation, along with static typing to catch bugs.

-Scipy is used to fit distributions at the leaves of the PCIM (how exactly do I do this...).

-So far only a multivariate Hawkes process with static base rate and a sum of exponential triggering kernels is the only model.
-It has gradient ascent along with sampling implemented.
+A multivariate Hawkes process with static base rate and a sum of exponential triggering kernels is the only model currently implemented.

 This work is the composition of a few papers along with previous implementations of Hawkes process, bayesian networks, and PCIMs.

-# Tasks

-I want to use these models for NLP.
-What tasks are associated with that?
-What can I be using to compare?
-How do I set up a data pipeline for it?
-What is my purpose?

-I need to get my computer in here along with a desk.
-Whats the purpose of anything?

-Most people can't be in relationships with younger people because they look too old.
-If I have enough money I can solve that issue.

 # Install